 In 1966, Benjamin published "The Transsexual Phenomenon" and went on to establish the Harry Benjamin International Gender Dysphoria Association, Inc. (HBIGDA).
 Today HBIGDA is known as the World Professional Association for Transgender Health (WPATH), and is an international organization devoted to furthering the understanding and treatment of gender identity disorders.
 WPATH established and still publishes the Standards of Care (SOC) for the treatment of gender identity disorders.
 It also publishes ethical guidelines for professionals caring for transsexual patients.

 So what are the requirements for gender reassignment surgery?
 Are patients fertile and able to have sex?
-Go to the next page to find out what happens before a person changes genders.
+Go to the next page to find out what happens before a person physically changes genders.